dm5tt/LD1125H_ReverseEngineering/README.md

 The GD32 creates the VCO ramp using its DAC and receives the down-mixed echo signal back into a ADC channel.

-For signal analysis the device does NOT offer full access to I/Q of the echo/bang signal as only one of both is connected to the ADC of the microcontroller.
+For signal analysis the device does not offer full access to I/Q of the echo signal as only one of both is connected to the ADC of the microcontroller.
+Most likely we are seeing the I signal of the device and the Q must be calculated using a transformation (Hlbert?).

 # PCB
 ![PCB Front](./pictures/pcb_front.jpg "PCB Front")